 John will be leading a breakout session in the Theology track entitled "Theology of Technology and The HighSpeed, High Diversity Future”

-Georgia is the Director of Production, and Content Strategy & SEO Subject Matter Expert at Five Q. Before joining Five Q, Georgia was Marketing, Communications, and Research Manager at Copesan in Menomonee Falls, WI and the Director of Communications at Elmbrook Church in Brookfield, WI, where she was responsible for developing and managing the 6,000-member church’s first Communication Department.
-She graduated from Biola University with a degree in Business Administration and recently completed SEO certification with Bruce Clay.
-Georgia, her husband Bobb and their three children live in Waukesha, WI.
+Georgia is the Director of Business Strategy and the Content Strategy & SEO Subject Matter Expert at Five Q. Under her leadership, Five Q clients have expanded their audiences, increased the number of visitors coming to their websites, and increased the average time spent on client websites.
+Prior to Five Q, she served as the Director of Communications at Elmbrook Church in Brookfield, WI, where she was responsible for developing and managing the 6,000-member church's first Communication Department.
+She graduated from Biola University with a degree in Business Administration and has a SEO certification from Bruce Clay.
+Georgia, and her husband, have three children and reside Atlantic, IA.

 Beau is a strategist at Monk Development where he's helped some of the largest and most influential churches, ministries and non-profits in North America.
 Beau's passion is to help organizations use digital as a tool to do good, foster community and create meaningful human connection.